MahammedK/-rafflemania_qa_project_2/README.md

 ### Jenkins

+Docker-compose stage failure
+After being successfully ran once the docker-compose stage of the jenkinsfile would fail.
+The code for the stage was 'sh "ln -s rafflemania_qa_project_2/docker-compose.yaml building"'.
+It threw an error because for some reason 'building' has already been used.
+To counter this the code was changed 'sh "docker-compose build --parallel"', to allow unlimited builds to be successful.

+Ansible - Host key verification error

 ### Improvements

 Story Points -
 A use story has more influence when the users aren't myself.
 The best/most usual way to use story points is is a collaborative project, because the chosen story points promote discussion, and multiple perspectives may lead to a consensus.
 Also having more than 2 user stories would help create a better image of what is wanting to be created

+Documentation -
+The documentation was done throughout the entire project with a little start before the project.
+If most of the documentation was completed before the start of the project, not only would it speed up the project, but would give a better idea of how the overall project would look.

 Frontend -
 The Navigation bar is useless as there is only one webpage for the frontend, it just makes the frontend look presentable.
 Making the page look presentable without the navbar would have been ideal.